oliverschwarz/kirby-studio16b/README.md

 [x] Static content to be replaced (footer.php)
 [x] Change header layout for non-mobile devices
-[x] Change footer layout for wider screens to have logo and address next to each other [ ] Build default.php (that can have variants at the top) [ ] Fill imprint and data privacy statement
+[x] Change footer layout for wider screens to have logo and address next to each other [x] Build default.php (that can have variants at the top) [x] Fill imprint and data privacy statement
-[ ] Add language icons to switch language
+[x] Add language icons to switch language
-[ ] Add favicon
+[x] Add favicon
-[ ] Build head of HTML document: Include opengraph stuff [ ] Introduce second ratio for other images
+[x] Build head of HTML document: Include opengraph stuff [ ] Find better photos
+[ ] Correct content for go live
+[ ] Introduce second ratio for other images